Fernando-A-Rocha/mta-add-models/README.md

 ## (❗) Explanation

+### Adding Custom Element Models

+This library lets you load mods stored within the `newmodels` resource, and also add mods stored in other resources to the `modList` that it will load from.

+Check the [quick tutorial](#quick-tutorial) to understand how to load mods from within the `newmodels` resource (easier).

+You have at your disposal the following exported functions, [see code to understand](/newmodels/server.lua):
+- `addExternalMod_IDFilenames(elementType, id, name, path)`
+- `addExternalMod_CustomFilenames(elementType, id, name, path_dff, path_txd, path_col)`
+- `removeExternalMod(id)`

+### Using Custom Element Models

-- This applies to elements created **serverside** with the following functions:
+This applies to elements created **serverside** with the following functions:
 - `createPed` (use a placeholder ID when creating, e.g. 1)
 - `createObject` (use a placeholder ID when creating, e.g. 1337)
 - `createVehicle` (use a placeholder ID when creating, e.g. 400)
 - `spawnPlayer` (use a placeholder ID when spawning the player, e.g. 1)

-- After creating these elements, you have to:
+After creating these elements, you have to:
 - Fetch element data name from this resouce using `getDataNameFromType(elementType)`
 - Set their model ID via element data with the name you just obtained
-  - (Optional) Check if model ID is custom using `isDefaultID(elementType, modelID)` and `isCustomModID(elementType, modelID)`
+- **(Recommended)** Check if model ID is custom using `isDefaultID(elementType, modelID)` and `isCustomModID(elementType, modelID)`
-  - (Optional) Fetch element model name, if custom, using `getModNameFromID(elementType, modelID)`
+- **(Optional)** Fetch element model name, if custom, using `getModNameFromID(elementType, modelID)`

-- This resource makes the clients listen to the set element datas in order to apply model IDs accordingly on their game
+This resource makes the clients listen to the set element datas in order to apply model IDs accordingly on their game.

-- **DO NOT USE** `setElementModel` or `getElementModel` **ANYMORE** in **serverside** scripts for setting/getting model IDs
+**DO NOT USE** `setElementModel` or `getElementModel` **ANYMORE** in **serverside** scripts for setting/getting model IDs.
+You cannot use the new added model IDs serverside.
+Plus, it will break the system by overriding the element's model serverside for every player.

-- **See examples below** to understand how what's been described can be put in place.
+**See examples below** to understand how what's been described can be put in place.

 # Lua Examples